Snipcart vs. Ecwid Review: E-Commerce Platforms Comparison

 Ever since we launched Snipcart, we heard numerous times about Ecwid, a popular e-commerce platform that's been around for a while.
-Like many other solutions (including ours), Ecwid enables shopping directly on your own website, as opposed to trapping you inside a closed website builder platform.
+Like many other solutions (ours, Selz, etc.), Ecwid enables shopping directly on your own website, as opposed to trapping you inside a closed website builder platform.
 It even allows you to sell on a bunch of different sales channels.

 Since our products share a similar mission, we've received a few relevant questions from users on a quest for their perfect e-commerce solution: